evakathie/ux-portfolio/projects/user-knowledge-base.md

 <h4>Data Points</h4>

-<p>Before we get to into how this actually looks like in practical use, I want to dive a little deeper into the different data points we use in the User Insights Knowledge Base:</p>
+<p>Before we dive into how this actually looks like in practical use, I want to dive a little deeper into the different data points we use in the User Insights Knowledge Base:</p>

 <ul>
     <li><strong>Raw data</strong>: any data point about the user that is coming into the knowledge base e.g. emails from the support hotline, protocols of interviews, demos or support sessions, other research data or analytics data.</li>